MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/configure-policy-change-label.md

 ---
 # required metadata

-title: How to change or customize an existing label for Azure Information Protection | Azure Rights Management
+title: How to change or customize an existing label | Azure Information Protection
 description: You can change or refine any of the labels that users see on the Information Protection bar, by configuring them in the Azure Information Protection policy.
 manager: mbaldwin
 ms.date: 08/10/2016